Upcoming events in veterinary anatomy

 Young generation of veterinary anatomists

-The Ninth Meeting of the Young Generation of Veterinary Anatomists (YGVA) will be held in Brno, the Czech Republic, from July 12 - July 14, 2017.
+The Ninth Meeting of the Young Generation of Veterinary Anatomists (YGVA) was held in Brno, the Czech Republic, from July 12 - July 14, 2017.

-The meeting is open to any young researchers interested in the field of morphology.
+YGVA congresses are open to young researchers interested in the field of morphology.
 Traditionally, the main focus of the YGVA is to promote the latest developments in research and teaching in the field of veterinary morphology.
-The meeting in Brno will especially focus on practical training by offering a broad spectrum of workshops in the field of morphology.
+The meeting in Brno focussed in particular on practical training, with a broad spectrum of workshops.

-Full details of the meeting and registration are available on the webpages of the YGVA.
+Full details of the meeting are available on the webpages of the YGVA.

 American Association of Veterinary Anatomists (AAVA)

-The next meeting of the AAVA will occur June 29–July 1, 2017 at Auburn University in Auburn, Alabama.
+The latest meeting of the American Association of Veterinary Anatomists (AAVA) was held from June 29–July 1, 2017, at Auburn University in Auburn, Alabama, U.S.A.

-The meeting is arranged by the Veterinary Anatomy Association of Turkey and will be held at Afyon / Sandıklı, Turkey, from the 13-16th of September 2017.
+This congress of the Veterinary Anatomy Association of Turkey was held at Afyon/Sandıklı, Turkey, from the 13-16th of September 2017

-Full details of the meeting and registration are available at the following website: http://vetanatkongre2017.com/en/.
+Full details of the meeting are available at the following website:

 Job announcements in veterinary anatomy